HoN-Revival/HoN-Revival.github.io/README.md

 as your main client to connect to the server.
 But if you want to keep your primary install unmodified, then re-install HoN to a separate directory and and use that one as the 'server' directory and place the modified DLLs there.
-However for the sake of simplicity, I will use a typical `C` drive install path in the examples below.
+However for the sake of simplicity, I will use a typical `C:` drive install path in the examples below.

 NOTE: The server uses UDP port `11235` by default.
 This port may need to